czottmann/obsidian-actions-uri/docs/routes/monthly-note.md

 &nbsp;

-## `/daily-note/search-regex-and-replace`
+## `/monthly-note/search-regex-and-replace`
-Does text replacement in today's daily note.
+Does text replacement in today's monthly note.
 The search term is used as a pattern, i.e. it's a regular expression search.

 Capturing is supported.
 Example: the note contains the text *"and it was good"*, the `search` value is `/(it) (was)/` and the `replace` value is `$2 $1` — after the replacement the note would be changed to *"and was it good"*.